Vibrational Normal Modes and Phonons

 Vibrations in crystals: Quantum Espresso (overview)

-- Perform a self-consistent calculation of the density and wavefunction.
+- Perform a self-consistent calculation of the electrons density and the Kohn-Sham wavefunctions.
 The module for this is

 pw.x

-as usual. - Calculate the dynamical matrix on a coarser grid of wavevectors.
+as usual. - Calculate the dynamical matrix on a coarse grid of wavevectors.
 The module for this is

 ph.x

-, which is the one we have used for molecules. - Obtain a set of real space force constant matrices \(\mathbf{K}(\mathbf{R})\) based on the dynamical matrices \(\mathbf{D}(\mathbf{q})\) obtained in the last step.
+, which is the one we have used for molecules. - Obtain a set of force constant matrices \(\mathbf{K}(\mathbf{R})\) in real space by Fourier transforming the dynamical matrices \(\mathbf{D}(\mathbf{q})\) obtained in the last step.
 The module for this is

 q2r.x

-. - Obtain the dynamical matrix over a denser grid of wavevectors.
+. - Obtain the dynamical matrix over a denser grid of wavevectors by Fourier interpolation.
 The module for this is

 matdyn.x